loopandlearn/news/docs/index.md

 ## News is Delayed

-It is a manual process to convert the beautiful newsletter to this text-only version.
-This version may be delayed this week.
-Check back in a few hours.
+It is a manual process to prepare the beautiful newsletter and then convert it to this text-only version.
+There may be a delay this week.
+But there will be news.

 ## Helpful Links